Norwegian identity card: Development and introduction

 With the introduction of the National ID Card, a number of major banks announced that they would be discontinuing the ID section on bank cards.
 Some stated that bank card ID would be an opt-in for their customers, while others stopped offering IDs entirely.
 An all-out retirement of bank card IDs may happen at a future date, once the National ID Cards have been fully implemented.

 By February 2024 around 1.2 million Norwegian ID cards had been issued since their introduction in November 2020.

 There has been trouble because the card was initially less well known in Norway and therefore not accepted.
 For example, airlines has occasionally (due to a lack of staff training) not accepted it for flights from Norway to other Schengen countries.

-From 1 April 2025, the non-travel version of the ID card is also available to EU/EEA citizens who hold a Norwegian national identity number, intended for use as official identification within Norway only.
-This will later become available for all foreign residents (outside the EU/EEA).
+On 1 April 2025, applications for national identity cards without travel rights opened to eligible nationals of EEA and EFTA countries with a Norwegian national identity number.

+On 1 September 2026, applications opened to eligible third-country nationals, initially only at the police public service centre in Ski.
+The police announced plans to extend the service to additional passport and ID offices across Norway by the end of 2026.